-My life as a digital nomad is great so far.
+My life as a digital nomad has been great so far.
 I've ran into trouble a few times but I know this lifestyle is more fulfilling for me than any 9 to 5 office job could be.
 All it took me was the courage to make this decision.
-It was maybe easier for me at the end of my studies, but it's always time to change your lifestyle for a digital nomad life if that's what you really want!
+It was maybe easier for me at the end of my studies, but it might not be too late to change your lifestyle for a digital nomad life if that's what you really want!

 I'd love to hear more about your projects and feedback so let's get in touch on Twitter.

 Remember that ClaimCompass can help you get compensated for your disturbed flight during your adventures!